gerryvel/NMEA2000_TPW/README.md

 The 12 Volt is reduced to 5 Volt with a DC Step-Down_Converter.
 12V DC comes from the N2k Bus Connector with the M12 Connector.

-# In construction: The new PCB for new Case with

 - Adafruit Huzzah!
 ESP32 (for programming need USB-Adapter)
 - Traco-Power TSR 1-2450 for 12V / 5V
 - RGB LED